 People 55 and older make up 28% of the American population.
 Nearly 80% of those folks own their own homes.
 Older adults are living longer than ever before, and 87% of them want to stay in their homes as they grow older.

 The average amount these folks spend on electricity is around $1,500 per year, and that number will likely rise by about 3.5% per year, which is the average annual increase in electricity prices in the USA.
-If those numbers hold true for the next 25 years, a person who is currently 60 and intends to stay in their home for 25 years can expect to spend over $58,000 on electricity in that time.
+If those numbers hold true for the next 25 years (the number typically used for solar panel lifetime), a person who is currently 60 and intends to stay in their home for 25 years can expect to spend over $58,000 on electricity in that time.

 So now we’ve established that older Americans intend to live in their homes for decades after retirement, and their spending on electricity could represent a huge chunk of change.
 But, as an older person, can you go solar and save a significant amount of money on that expected $58,000 expense?
 That depends.